wave0915/-stock-analysis-/README.md

 ## Summary
 In the analysis above from 2017 to 2018, we can see that DQ has a combination of both a sharp drop in price and a spike in trading volume.
 This indicates that the uptrend which showed in the 2017 return rate has been ended.
 So, this is not a good time to invest DQ with all Steve's parents' money.
 Also, when we analyzing the trends with code, we have executed both the original script and refactored script.
-Apparentlly, the refactored script takes a shorter time compared to the original script especially when we have a humongous volume of data.
+Apparentlly, the refactored script takes a shorter time compared to the original script especially when we have a humongous volume of data in VBA script.
 Refactored code will give outcomes efficiently in time compared to the original.
 However, to refine and make a concise code takes time to organize in a clean way.
 Sometimes, figuring out the refactored code itself will make us get lost on the way out.